deanturpin/thelaststraw/_essentials.md

 # Every day ingredients

 ## Oil
-Coconut is a highly versatile oil for all cooking and I also use it daily moisturiser.
+Coconut is a highly versatile oil for all cooking and I also use it as a daily moisturiser.
 The 500g jars are a really useful size to reuse.

 ## Sugar